-I’m going to go out on a limb here and say that most of us would prefer to be “extraordinary,” wouldn’t we?
+I’m going to go out on a limb here and answer the question “do you want to be cheap or extraordinary?” for you.

 Who wants to be thought of as cheap?